-You probably have “The Dress” that you’ve been dreaming of since you were a kid.
+You probably have "the dress" that you have been dreaming of since you were a kid.
 A typical bridal store in the Philippines can offer wedding gowns for as low as PHP5,000 and as high as PHP150,000.
 For the groom, prepare to shell out PHP2,500 to PHP20,000.
 (PSA: Some suits can even cost up to PHP80,000!)

 Your wedding motif would only play out well and dandy if you have the entourage that will complement the wedding styles and design through their clothes.
-It can cost you PHP8,000 up to PHP22,000 (more if you have several entourage members).
-Browse through the popular wedding themes in the Philippines to get an idea on color combinations and entourage attire designs.
+It can cost you PHP8,000 up to PHP22,000 and more if you have several entourage members.
+Browse through the popular wedding motifs and themes in the Philippines to get an idea on color combinations and entourage attire designs.

 Meanwhile, hair and makeup should be part of the overall look and outfit.
 These wedding professionals can charge about PHP7,500 to PHP30,000.
 It will also depend on the number of persons they need to prep and doll up.

 Some couples deem hiring a wedding planner as an additional expense.
 It seems costly, but this investment can actually take you a long way when planning a wedding in the Philippines.

 Wedding planners are professionals that can even help you find other wedding professionals that suit your budget.
 They know what they are doing, and you are paying them to get everything done well.
 Wedding planner fees are from PHP20,000 to PHP95,000.